jkalandarov/jkalandarov/README.md

 Greetings visitor!

-I am a Software Engineer from Uzbekistan.
+I am a Software Engineer || Test Automation Engineer from Uzbekistan.
+I like thinking more about how app behaves rather than how it looks.
+Therefore, I prefer BDD/TDD approach.

 <strong>I'm comfortable working with:</strong>
 - NodeJs